turingschool/front-end-curriculum/lessons/module-1/event-bubbling-and-delegation.md

 ### Pair Practice

 Modify the code above to log the event itself (as opposed to the `target` property on the event).
 What other properties on the event object look particularly useful?
+What happens when you log `this` in each of the separate elements above?

 ## Adding and Removing Event Listeners